Last Updated: Jun 29, 2018

 - Sending Bridal Shower Thank You Notes

-The standard amount to spend on a bridal shower gift is a minimum of $50 if you’re unsure of your relationship with the bride-to-be.
-Regular friends, co-workers, or distant family members should consider spending $75-$100 if they have the budget to spare.
-Close friends or close family members should consider spending anywhere between $75-$150 for a bridal shower gift.
+The standard amount to spend on a bridal shower gift is around $50-$75.
+If you’re invited to a bridal shower but not particularly close with the bride, expect to spend at least $25.
+Regular friends, co-workers, or distant family members should consider spending up to $75 if they have the budget to spare.
+Close friends or family members should consider spending anywhere between $75-$150 for a bridal shower gift.

 What to Buy for a Bridal Shower Gift?

-Avoid gifting the bride with inappropriate items at her bridal shower since a variety of family members will probably be attending the bridal shower.
+Avoid gifting the bride with inappropriate items at her bridal shower since a variety of family members will probably be attending.
 However, if you’re familiar with the bride and her family’s sense of humor, you can use your own discretion.
-Keep in mind though that some gifts are more suited for her bachelorette party than her bridal shower.
+Keep in mind that some gifts are more suited for her bachelorette party.

-After you’ve selected a gift idea, you can pair your selection with a thoughtful bridal shower card.
+After you’ve selected a wedding shower gift, you can pair your selection with a thoughtful bridal shower card.
 Your card should include a heartfelt message to the bride along with well wishes for her next chapter.
 Reference our guide on what to write in a bridal shower card to complete your note.

 Is Cash Acceptable as a Bridal Shower Gift?